-Serial Cmd: <K471, status, start/stop match, start/stop output, large intercharacter gap, fixed symbol length status, symbol length, check character type, check character on decoded Codabar symbols.
+Serial Cmd: <K471, status, start/stop match, start/stop output, large intercharacter gap, fixed symbol length status. symbol length, check digit type, check digit output> on decoded Codabar symbols.

-Check Character Type (Codabar)
+Check Digit Type (Codabar)

-Definition: When disabled, the imager will not perform any character checking calculations
+Definition: When disabled, the Imager will not perform any character checking calculations

-When set to Mod 16, the imager will perform a modulus 16 check character calculation on the symbol.
+When set to Mod 16, the Imager will perform a modulus 16 check character calculation on the symbol.
 If the symbol does not pass this calculation, it will not be decoded.

-When set to NW7, The imager will perform an NW7 modulus 11 check character calculation on the symbol.
+When set to NW7, The Imager will perform an NW7 modulus 11 check character calculation on the symbol.
 If the symbol does not pass this calculation, it will not be decoded.

-When set to Both, the imager will perform both the Mod 16 and NW7 modulus 11 check character calculations on the symbol.
-If the symbol does not pass either calculation, it will not be decaded.
+When set to Both, the Imager will perform both the Mod 16 and NW7 modulus 11 check character calculations on the symbol.
+If the symbol does not pass either calculation, it will not be decoded.